johnknutsonhc/Hennepin-Verified-Modules/docs/content/usage/quickstart/bicep.md

     Your browser does not support the video tag.
 </video>

-Searching the Azure Verified Module indexes is the most complete way to discover published as well as planned (proposed) modules.
+Searching the Hennepin Verified Module indexes is the most complete way to discover published as well as planned (proposed) modules.
 As shown in the video above, use the following steps to locate a specific module on the AVM website:

 1. Open the AVM website in your favorite web browser: [https://aka.ms/avm](https://aka.ms/avm).
 1. Expand the **Module Indexes** menu item and select the **Bicep** sub-menu item.